 So, what should you know about this element of your future app?

-If you’re going to create a fitness application, you should understand that one of its main aims is not just providing people with tracking tools or video guides.
-It’s not less important to encourage your users to exercise on a regular basis.
-And it will be more difficult for them to abandon your app if they can set particular goals and monitor the progress.
+If you’re going to create a fitness application, you should understand that one of its main aims is supposed to be not just providing people with tracking tools or video guides.
+Because ultimately, it’s not any less important to encourage your users to exercise on a regular basis.
+And it will be more difficult for them to quit using your app if they can set particular goals and monitor the progress.

-You may be already tired to read about push notifications since we mention them in almost every article.
-Yet, as always, don’t underestimate their importance :)
+You may already be tired of reading about push notifications since we mention them in almost every article.
+Nevertheless, one shouldn't underestimate their importance.

-They’ll remind users about their upcoming training, planned food or water intakes, the best time to go to bed and other activities.
-As a result, it will increase engagement and encourage to use your app more often.
+Their purpose is to remind users about their upcoming training, planned food or water intakes, the best time to go to bed and other activities.
+As a result, they increase engagement and encourage users to use your app more often.

 Wearable devices like smart watches, sports bracelets and clip-ons haven’t become as popular as some experts guessed.
-Yet, they’ve found their own audience.
+Still, they’ve found their own audience.
 And it’s mainly fitness geeks!

-Usually, wearable technologies just track physiological parameters (like the pulse or estimated calories burn) or other data (like distance walked or time of sleep) and some even don’t have screens where you can check it.
+Usually, wearable technologies just track physiological parameters (like the pulse or estimated calories burnt) or other data (like distance walked or hours slept) and some even don’t have screens where you can check it.

 With an app, it’s possible not only to get all this information in an interactive and nice-looking way but also make data-driven decisions: for example, find out how much more you need to walk to lose the necessary amount of calories or how to improve the effectiveness of your training.

-Therefore, integration with wearables is necessary if you want to make a fitness app like Fitbit.
+Therefore, the integration of wearables is necessary if you want to make a fitness app like Fitbit.